 Lightship VPS lets you synchronize your device with real-world locations by locating and understanding real-world VPS-activated Wayspots.
 Use Lightship VPS to create immersive experiences in which your users interact with persistent, shareable AR content at real-world locations.
 With Lightship VPS you can place virtual objects that persist in the real-world and can be found and shared by others.

 This is a Public Beta feature and functionality may change in a future release.
+For more information on ARDK feature launch types like Public Beta, see Lightship Launch Types.

 One example use case for VPS is a geo-caching AR game.
 Players can localize their devices at nearby VPS-activated Wayspots and use Wayspot Anchors to create and “hide” virtual objects for other players to find.
 The Wayspot Anchors associate the virtual objects with the VPS-activated Wayspot, and persist between different AR sessions and users.
 Other players can localize their devices to the same VPS-activated Wayspot, restore the Wayspot Anchors to position virtual objects in the correct place, and try to find them.